iliavatafov/Bulgarian-Flavors/README.md

 - **Yup**: Schema validation used with Formik for form validation.
 - **Draft.js**: A framework for building rich text editors in React, used for creating and editing articles.
 - **Firebase**: Backend-as-a-Service (BaaS) used for user authentication and backend data management.
+- **pnpm**: A fast, disk space-efficient package manager used to manage project dependencies.

 ## 🔧 Setup & Installation